Hevanafa/Posit-92_Wasm/readme.md

 1. Open **PowerShell 7**
 2. cd to `boilerplate`
-3. Run `.\setup.ps1; .\compile.ps1`
+3. Run `bun .\setup.ts; .\compile.ts`

    This will make sure that all the units can be compiled & run

-4. Copy all the contents of the `boilerplate` folder except for `setup.ps1` to your new project
+4. Copy all the contents of the `boilerplate` folder except for `setup.ts` to your new project

 ## Build Scripts

 I have prepared a few scripts to ease the build process

-- `build_run.ps1` - Build & run
+- `build_run.ts` - Build & run
-- `run.ps1` - Run without building
+- `run.ts` - Run without building

+- `compile.ts` - Contains the command line to automatically delete the output file & compile the WebAssembly binary
+- `start_server.ts` - Starts the `http-server`

 - `build_dist.ps1` - Build & distribute
-- `compile.ps1` - Contains the command line to automatically delete the output file & compile the WebAssembly binary
-- `start_server.ps1` - Starts the `http-server`
 - `dist.ps1` - Gathers the key files required for distribution
 - `strip_wasm.ps1` - Strips unused functions (requires **Emscripten**)